Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 +++
-title = "Phel: the Lisp that compiles to PHP" [taxonomies] tags = [ "software", "functional-programming", "lisp", "php" ] [extra]
+title = "Phel: the Lisp that compiles to PHP" description = "The new functional language.
+Fully interoperability with PHP 🚀" [taxonomies] tags = [ "software", "functional-programming", "lisp", "php" ] [extra]